-A BRIEF IDEA ABOUT THE PROCESS
+A BRIEF IDEA ABOUT THE LAW MAKING PROCESS IN INDIA

-First in foremost based on the topic, the Government forms Research Committee, this R.C after the intensive research comes out with recommendations which are sent back to the Govt.
-The approved Recommendations are then given to Ministry of Law and Justice, which drafts the bill.
-Once the bill drafted, the same is kept in public domain.
+First, in foremost based on the topic, the Government forms Research Committee, this R.C after the intensive research comes out with recommendations which are sent back to the Govt.
+The approved recommendations are then given to the Ministry of Law and Justice, which drafts the bill.
+Once the bill drafted, the same is kept in the public domain.
 The suggestions are incorporated into a revised bill.
 Then this bill is given to the parliament which when passed, becomes an act.
 This act is to be signed in 75 days by the president and then published in Official Gazette and the law is made which may be implemented by the date prescribed in O. Gazette.

 FORMAL PROCESS OF MAKING A LAW.

 After the requirement of law, the concerned ministry drafts a ‘bill’ which is containing the desired law.
-This bill is disseminated to other relevant ministries for modifications and changes they deems fit in it.
-It is also induced to public to take comments from the people.
+This bill is disseminated to other relevant ministries for modifications and changes they deem fit in it.
+It is also induced to the public to take comments from the people.
 The draft is reappraised to subsume such modifications and changes and is then whetted by Law Ministry and after that presented to the Cabinet for approval and when the cabinet approves the bill, it is introduced in either house of the parliament.
-Now there are 3 Readings of the bill in both the houses i.e. Lok Sabha amd Rajya Sabha.
+Now there are 3 Readings of the bill in both the houses i.e. Lok Sabha and Rajya Sabha.

-Then it may be sent to joint select committee of the two houses and then it may be circulated for eliciting public opinion.
+Then it may be sent to the joint select committee of the two houses and then it may be circulated for eliciting public opinion.